alex-njugi/end-of-phase1-project/readme.md

 6. commit your code regularly.
 Have atleast 20 commits

-7. create readme file and add the deployed line
+7. create readme file and add the deployed link

 8. submit your project repo on canvas